Burnham Grammar School (GCSEs), Henley College (A-levels), The University of Nottingham (Masters degree), University College London (doctorate)

 MSci in Chemistry with Computational Chemistry, and a PhD is Biochemistry and Molecular Biology

 I did a PhD at the Cancer Research UK London Research Institute, before moving to Barcelona in Spain

 Barcelona Supercomputing Center

-I love the moment when I’m studying something difficult and then, suddenly, it just clicks and makes sense.
+Favourite thing to do in my job: I love the moment when I’m studying something difficult and then, suddenly, it just clicks and makes sense.
 It feels like I’ve managed to grasp one of nature’s secrets.
 I also like traveling and meeting other scientists, especially those who study different things, as they often come from a different perspective and change the way I think about things.

 Every human being has trillions of cells, each of which have around a trillion protein molecules inside them.
 I study how these molecules bind to one another and assemble into the pieces of molecular machinery which perform everyday biological tasks, from converting food to energy to movement, healing damaged tissue, keeping infections at bay, and maintaining all your organs in good shape.
 This is important for understanding how life works in healthy cells, but is also important for disease.
 For instance, protein binding is used to send signals between different parts of the cell, which tell the cell when its a good time to grow and divide.
 However if this system is broken, the cell can grow and divide uncontrollably and form a tumor, which could lead to cancer.